stumfki/React--tenzies/README.md

 **High Scores:**

-The game measures the time in seconds and keeps track of the high scores for each player.
+The game measures the time in seconds and keeps track of your high scores.
 The high scores are displayed on the screen and updated after each game.

 **Conclusion:**